facebookresearch/home-robot/src/home_robot_hw/install.md

 # Install SLAM dependency on the robot
 sudo apt install ros-noetic-hector-slam

-# Install pinocchio kinematics library on the robot -
-# this is easier than installing via pip since it needs to be in the base environment
-sudo apt install ros-noetic-pinocchio

 # Set up the python package for ROS
 ln -s $HOME_ROBOT_ROOT/src/home_robot_hw $HOME/catkin_ws/src/home_robot_hw

-#Due to the organization of the code we want to symlink `assets` folder into `home_robot_hw` package in `catkin_ws`.
-Run the following:
-ln -s $HOME_ROBOT_ROOT/assets $HOME/catkin_ws/src/home_robot_hw/assets

 # Rebuild ROS to make sure paths are correct
 cd $HOME/catkin_ws